SAP/machine-learning-lab/webapp/README.md

 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) (`yarn create react-app react-webapp`) and, thus, uses the pre-configured webpack and babel build tools.

 The used package manager for installing packages is [yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable).

-It uses Storybook (see [Section](#storybook)) for documenting components.
-For more information about testing, check [this Section](#testing).

-> All `yarn` commands in this documentation can be executed via `yarn container` to run it inside of the development container instead of using the host.
-Hereby, the current directory is mounted into the container.
-See the `yarn container` command in the [package.json](./package.json).

 ### Code Style